maidsafe/sn_routing/routing_model/flow.md

     VoteSwapNewElder["Vote Remove relocated node<br/>Vote Add oldest Adult<br/>Vote for new section"] WaitFor(("Wait for 1:"))
     MarkAsRelocating --> CheckElderChange
-    CheckElderChange -- No --> RemoveNode
+    CheckElderChange -- No --> EndRoutine
     CheckElderChange -- Yes --> VoteSwapNewElder
     VoteSwapNewElder --> LoopStart
     LoopStart --> WaitFor

-    WaitFor--"one of the event<br/>consensused in Parsec"--> LoopStart WaitFor--"the 3 events <br/>consensused in Parsec"-->RemoveNode
+    WaitFor--"one of the event<br/>consensused in Parsec"--> LoopStart WaitFor--"the 3 events <br/>consensused in Parsec"-->EndRoutine
-    RemoveNode --> EndRoutine
 ```